What Is a Profit & Loss Report?

 - Other Income - Displays the total of all Other Income entries logged during your date range, click on the total to see the specific entries

-- Displays all your created Expenses during this date range, with totals for each main Expense account
+- Set to Billed - Displays all created Expenses and Bills during this date range, with totals for each Expense's Category (run an Expense Report if needed for more details)

-- Expense Refunds will be reflected in the Total Expenses, but not in the Refunded Expense Category
+- Expense Refunds from Bank Reconciliation will be reflected in the Total Expenses at the bottom, run an Expense Report to see all individual Expense Refunds instead

 Clicking More Actions in the top right will give you the option to Export for Excel, or Print your Report.